-With vcgencmd no longer working, determine the power status of a connected display with xrandr
+Determine the power status of a connected display with Bookworm Wayland

-Tested with Raspberry Pi OS Buster and Bookworm on a Raspberry Pi 4 (Oct 2023).
+Tested with Raspberry Pi OS Bookworm Wayland on a Raspberry Pi 4 (Nov 2024).

-So, I wrote a little Python test script parsing the output and checking if the
+I wrote a Python test script parsing the output and checking the display status.

 #!/usr/bin/python3